 This fund is a federally restricted fund and a part of the Title I Program described above.
-The money for this is administered by the District, but is restricted for use by the Sequel TSI Therapeutic Residential Treatment Center for adjudicated and non-adjudicated adolescent males, ages 10-18 years of age, with sexually maladaptive behavior, which is located past the Pilot Travel Center, for the betterment of their students.
+The money for this is administered by the District, but is restricted for use by the Sequel TSI Therapeutic Residential Treatment Center for adjudicated and non-adjudicated adolescent males, ages 10-18 years of age, with sexually maladaptive behavior that is located up on the hill for the betterment of their students.
 The District has to have administrative oversight as the public LEA in which the school resides.
 We work with Sequel and reimburse them for the expenses they incur within the Title I regulations for their students.
 This money is restricted for Sequel use by the Federal Program.
 We budget this to spend all the money received each year and be at zero at the end of the year.
 In FY 2015, we received a grant of \$37,095.